Polymer/polymer-cli/README.md

 ### `polymer build [options...]`

 Build a Polymer application for production.
-This includes support for site optimizations like code bundling, minification, and ES6 compilation to run on older browsers.
+This includes support for optimizations like code bundling, minification, and ES6 compilation to run on older browsers.

-Most optimizations and production enhancements are disabled by default.
+Most optimizations are disabled by default.
 To make sure the correct build enhancements are always used, you can provide a set of build configurations via the ["builds"](https://www.polymer-project.org/2.0/docs/tools/polymer-json#builds) field of your `polymer.json` file:

 ```json
 "builds": [{